How To Clean Electronics The Right Way

 Use the soft brush attachment of your vacuum cleaner to vacuum any dust from under the player and behind it.
 Then use a damp microfiber cloth to wipe the unit down.

 Use a cotton ball with rubbing alcohol to disinfect surfaces.
 Alternatively, you can use an alcohol wipe.
-If there is any debris which you can’t dislodge it, then try using either a cotton bud or a toothpick.
+If there is any debris that you can’t dislodge it, then try using either a cotton bud or a toothpick.

 For smart speakers with screens, use a screen-cleaning wipe to go over the screen.
 Then use a plain microfiber cloth for any fabric-covered parts.
 If there is a stain, then go over it with a damp microfiber cloth.